 Provided, however, in the case of dishonesty, drunkenness on duty, or a more serious violation of the Employer's rules, the discipline procedure a, b or c above, need not be followed.

 11.2 - Written Notices - Written reprimands, notices of suspension and notices of discharge, which are to become part of the employee's file, shall be read and signed by the employee.
-Such signature shall in no way be an admittance of wrongdoing on the part of the employee.
+Such signature shall in no way be an admittance of wrongdoing on the part of the employee but is an acknowledgement that the employee received the warning.
 A copy of such reprimands and/or notices shall be given to the employee and the Union.

 11.3 - Warning Notices - Cancellation - Warning notices shall not be used as a basis for discipline after a period of eighteen (18) months provided there have been no other written notices of a similar nature.